Clinical Professor of Management

 He was twice elected for three year terms to the University Senate to represent Krannert as a Senator.
 Professor Fisher has been an academic advisor for Delta Sigma Pi and Beta Gamma Sigma for undergraduates.
-He has taught MBA courses in German for seven summers in the GISMA program, and has taught study abroad in Italy during the summer.
-He is a peer reviewer for the American Business Law Journal, McGraw-Hill/Irwin, South-Western/Cengage Learning, and on the editorial boards for the Review of Integrative Business & Economics Research Journal, Horizon Research Publishing's Advances in Economics & Business Journal, International Journal of Business Insights & Transformation, Research in Social Change Journal, Journal of Law & Legal Studies, and International Journal of Scientific and Engineering Research.
+He has taught MBA courses in Germany for seven summers in the GISMA program, and has taught study abroad in Italy during the summer.
+He is or has been a peer reviewer for the American Business Law Journal, McGraw-Hill/Irwin, South-Western/Cengage Learning, and on the editorial boards for the Review of Integrative Business & Economics Research Journal, Horizon Research Publishing's Advances in Economics & Business Journal, International Journal of Business Insights & Transformation, and Research in Social Change Journal.

-Professor Fisher has 39 published articles, and his 40th manuscript has been accepted for publication by Rutgers Computer and Technology Law Journal.
+Professor Fisher has 40 published articles.
 His research interests are employment law, environmental law, contract law and constitutional law.

 Business Law course introduces undergrads to academic research